The Satoshi Overhang: Why the Bear Case is Bounded

-These preference sets are not mutually exclusive.
-Ideological non-intervention and privacy likely co-occur in any profile consistent with the technical record.
-Key loss and incapacity are observationally indistinguishable from the others in the absence of positive evidence.
-The group-Satoshi stalemate variant under ``key loss or incapacity'' deserves explicit note: a Satoshi composed of several individuals whose current preferences diverge and who therefore cannot coordinate any action produces a terminal-state pattern observationally identical to individual ideological non-intervention, since inaction is the default in both cases.
-The subsequent analysis weights terminal dispositions consistent with ideological non-intervention and privacy preservation, but notes that satisficing, key loss, myth preservation, legal caution, and group stalemate are all consistent with the record and would yield similar near-term observations.
+These motivations are not mutually exclusive.
+Ideological restraint and privacy likely travel together in any profile that fits the technical record.
+Lost keys and incapacity look the same as the others without positive evidence.
+The group-stalemate variant under ``lost keys or incapacity'' is worth a note: a Satoshi of several people whose preferences now diverge, and who therefore cannot agree to act, produces the same observable pattern as a single holder's ideological restraint, since inaction is the default either way.
+The analysis below leans on the outcomes consistent with ideological restraint and privacy, but notes that having enough, lost keys, myth preservation, legal caution, and group stalemate are all consistent with the record and would look much the same in the near term.

 \hypertarget{the-adversarial-dead-mans-switch}{